Academic Department Websites

 Department Website Style and Content Guide

-Purpose: To ensure the look, language, and tone of all departments is cohesive, clear, concise, and appealing in structure and voice.
+Purpose: To ensure the look, language, and tone of content across all departments is cohesive, clear, concise and appealing in structure and voice.

-Audience: Primary target audiences are prospective students considering Davidson, their parents, as well as current students contemplating a major.
+Audience: The primary target audiences are prospective students considering Davidson, their parents, and current students contemplating their majors.

-Narrative: Tell visitors why a major, department, field of study, and the Davidson experience are uniquely compelling.
+Narrative: Tell visitors why they should consider a particular major, department or field of study, and demonstrate how the Davidson experience is uniquely compelling.

 Voice: Conversational in tone.
-Address target audiences in second person using “you” instead of “students” wherever possible and reference the department in the first person plural “we.”
-Individual faculty bios are written in first person singular.
+Address target audiences in second person (using “you” instead of “students”) whenever possible and reference the department in the first person plural (“we”).
+Individual faculty and staff member bios are written in first person singular (“I”).

 If you need assistance with a website content update or other Web-related project, complete our project request form and a digital communications staff member will contact you.